thisdotrob/family-monolith/llm-prompts/frontend-scaffolding-implementation/07-feat(webapp)-implement-automatic-token-refresh-link-reworked.md

 You are an expert software engineer.
 This is a complex but crucial step.
-Your task is to implement the automatic token refresh logic in the `@webapp` workspace.
-When a token has expired, this monolith's @server responds with 401 and the following in the response body:
+Your task is to implement the automatic token refresh logic in the `webapp` workspace.
+When a token has expired, this monolith's server responds with 401 and the following in the response body:

 ```
 {